Next Steps If You See a White Pupil

 Only One Photograph

-If the pupil appears white in one photo, while all other photos show red reflex, the camera has most likely captured normal optic nerve.
+If the pupil appears white in one photo, while all other photos show a coloured fundal reflex, the camera has most likely captured normal optic nerve.
+Remember that fundal reflex colouration varies from red to blue depending on skin and eye pigmentation.
 Pseudoleukocoria may also appear in several photos taken from the same angle.

 We advise that you request an eye exam from your primary doctor or optician, to confirm the eye is healthy.
 Both eyes should be examined with an ophthalmoscope (looks like a handheld torch) in a darkened room.